XanderCoomes/XanderCoomes/README.md

 ## Hi there 👋

-I'm junior studying Computer Sciene at UCSB
+I'm junior studying Computer Sciene at UCSB <br>
-I'm interested in cryptography and machine learning I'm currently working on an undetectable watermark for content created by GenAI
+I'm interested in cryptography and machine learning <br>
+I'm currently working on an undetectable watermark for content created by GenAI <br>